-- Staffing due to unforeseen staff illnesses and this has impacted on the stability of provision for some children and the progress they have made. - COVID19 still continues to effect the progress which some children have made over the last two academic years. - Developing strategies to support and manage children presenting with specific learning difficulties, without additional funding attached. - Ensuring that in ALL classes the teacher provides interventions to SEND and lower ability children and not just the teaching assistants.
-This maintains rigour and that these children are being supported by the most qualified adults. - Staff training around specific needs including ASD and Diabetes - The continued vast rise of SEND pupils (especially SALT, ASD, ADHD)
+- Staffing due to unforeseen staff illnesses and this has impacted on the stability of provision for some children and the progress they have made; - COVID19 still continues to affect the progress which some children have made over the last two academic years; - Developing strategies to support and manage children presenting with specific learning difficulties, without additional funding attached including exceptional funding; - Ensuring that in ALL classes the teacher provides interventions to SEND and lower ability children and not just the teaching assistants.
+This maintains rigour and that these children are being supported by the most qualified adults; - Staff training around specific needs including ASD and Diabetes; - The continued vast rise of SEND pupils (especially SALT, ASD, ADHD and SEMH).